-In April 2016 Newry, Mourne and Down District Council secured £55,000 to deliver the Bessbrook Model Village Living History Archive project, through the Ring of Gullion Landscape Partnership.
+In April 2016 Newry, Mourne and Down District Council secured £55,000 to deliver the Bessbrook Model Village Living History Archive project, through the Ring of Gullion Partnership.

 This project developed local skills by using creative interpretation to tell the story of Bessbrook, and sought to engage the local community in an entertaining way through the use of intergenerational and cross-community workshops.

 The project outcomes include:

 - A fun and interactive website with a searchable database of artefacts.

 - Six historical docu-dramas, with a mix of interviews and scripted historical scenes to interpret the most fascinating historical events of Bessbrook’s history.

 - Training the local community in media, community engagement and artefact and historical interpretation.

 - Building a strong community network that bridges the political, religious and generational divide.

 The first step in the project was to work with the local community in the form of engagement workshops.
 Local primary and secondary schools were invited to take part in art engagement workshops to uncover the history of Bessbrook.
 These workshops gave young people the opportunity to research the history of the village, understanding its significance and then learning how to share this story through their selected medium.

 This coincided with the adult group workshops, who researched the history of Bessbrook and learned skills in creative writing and art interpretation to share their findings with the wider community.